davidmfry/flashcards/README.md

 This app has only been tested on iOS devices.
 There may be some errors if you are viewing on an android device.

 ## How to install
 The master branch Has the most recent build.
 Run npm install or yarn install.
-You should use [Expo](https://expo.io) to run the app when the installation is complete.
+MAKE SURE TO USE EXPO XDE TO RUN THE PROJECT.
+YARN / NPM START WILL NOT WORK.
+You can download [EXPO XDE](https://expo.io) from the expo website.